-How much you earn with your public health degree will depend on a number of factors, including where you work, how many years of experience you have, what your level of responsibility is, and, of course, your specific job title.
+How much you earn with your public health degree will depend on a several factors, including where you work, how many years of experience you have, what your level of responsibility is, and your specific job title.

-Of course, earning additional degrees, such as a master's degree in public health, will also help you advance into more senior level positions within the field, which will typically come with higher pay as well.
+Earning additional degrees, such as a master's degree in public health, will also help you advance into more senior level positions within the field, which will typically come with higher pay as well.

-While salary should only be one factor that goes into helping you choose your career path, it’s still an important one.
-Using the numbers above, get a sense of whether or not this pay will be enough for you personally.
+Make sure you’re aware of how much you can expect to make in your desired career path, and then consider whether this pay will be enough for you personally.
 If not, you may want to consider a different career path.

 If that sounds like you, it’s important to note that you will almost certainly need to earn a master’s degree in order to become an epidemiologist.
-With this in mind, you’ll first need to earn a bachelor’s degree in a related field.
-Therefore, a bachelor’s degree in public health is an excellent preparatory degree for an eventual career in epidemiology.
+Since a bachelor’s degree is a prerequisite for most master’s programs, a bachelor’s in public health is an excellent preparatory degree for an eventual career in epidemiology.

 Public health professionals play an essential role in promoting health initiatives in their communities.
 As such, a career in public health gives you the opportunity to make a real and lasting difference in the lives of others.
 If this is important to you, then earning a degree might be worth it even if other factors, like pay, are less than you would have liked.